Store

 Omega 3 in Pregnancy and the Stressed Hormonal Circuit

 An image of a fatigued woman laying with one arm over her faceThe Hormonal Circuit includes the adrenals, thyroid, and the ovaries or testes.
-As adrenal function declines in AFS, it quickly affects the balance of the other three components in the circuit.
+As adrenal function declines in Adrenal Fatigue, it quickly affects the balance of the other three components in the circuit.
 This often results in problems such as fatigue, low libido, infertility, PMS, and hormonal imbalances.
 Obviously, all of these issues will affect your ability to get pregnant and to carry the baby safely to term.
 This is where your intake of omega 3 in pregnancy becomes important.

-These AFS problems make it even more important that you try to give your body everything it needs when you’re pregnant.
+These Adrenal Fatigue problems make it even more important that you try to give your body everything it needs when you’re pregnant.
 This means ensuring that your body has all the nutrients it needs to grow a healthy baby.
 If you’re lacking in essential omega 3 fatty acids it will cause additional stress, which will further unbalance your Hormonal Circuit.
 This will negatively affect the health and functioning of your thyroid and, even more importantly, your ovaries.
 And this could lead to a very dangerous situation when you’re pregnant.
-So, make sure that you consult with a doctor who’s aware of your AFS and the beneficial effects that omega 3 could have on your body and on your developing fetus.
+So, make sure that you consult with a doctor who’s aware of your Adrenal Fatigue and the beneficial effects that omega 3 could have on your body and on your developing fetus.

 New Recommendations for Omega 3 in Pregnancy